oban-bg/oban/guides/learning/clustering.md

 * Only one node per Oban instance name can be the leader at any time
 * Without leadership, global plugins won't run on any node

+### Leadership Without Notifications

+When a leader exits it broadcasts a message so another node can assume leadership immediately.
+That message travels over pubsub, which isn't available when `Oban.Notifiers.Postgres` runs behind a connection pooler in transaction mode, like [pg_bouncer] or [Supavisor].
+Leadership still transfers correctly in that situation, but only after the current leader's lease expires, which takes up to 30 seconds.

+Switching to `Oban.Notifiers.PG` restores immediate handover for clustered applications, and `Oban.Peers.Global` avoids the lease entirely.

 ### Available Peer Implementations

 Oban provides two peer implementations: